evq/utz/README.md

 # μ time zone (library)

-A ~3kB timezone library featuring nearly all current timezones present in the IANA timezone database.
-Designed for use on budget embedded systems with very low program space.
+An embedded timezone library and ~3kB tzinfo database featuring nearly all current timezones present in the IANA timezone database.
+Designed for use on budget embedded systems with low program space.

 The C header containing packed timezone information is generated from the IANA timezone database.